Sarohia94/Project-5-Bedside-Tales/TESTING.md

 * There were issues identified following these tests, a known bug and a resolved bug.
 Please see issues.

 See below tests carried out over different browsers and devices.
-Responsive design was also checked throughout all stages of development using Chrome developer tools through inspect.
+Responsive design was also checked throughout all stages of development using Chrome developer tools through inspect for min width 320px.

 * Tested website on mobile with [Chrome](docs/testing/manualtesting/chrome_mobile.jpg) & [Samsung internet](docs/testing/manualtesting/samsunginternet_mobile.jpg)
 * Tested on laptop with [Microsoft Edge](docs/testing/manualtesting/microsoftedge_laptop.png) and desktop with [Firefox](docs/testing/manualtesting/firefox_desktop.png).